youyifong/upperhingemodel/README.md

 There are two options to run Monte Carlo studies for speed comparison in Sec 4.1:
   1) If you are in a SLURM distributed computing environment, you can execute superscript without any parameters, which calls runscript through configuration files under the config directory.
-This procedure requests 100 CPUs to run 100 jobs.
+This requests 100 CPUs to run 100 jobs.
   2) Otherwise, you can directly execute runscript with two parameters: runscript 0 1.
-This procedure runs 1 job.
+This runs 1 job.

-In both case, the number of MC replicates each job performs is controlled by the bs parameter in runscript.
+In both cases, the number of MC replicates each job performs is controlled by the bs parameter in runscript.

-To analyze speed comparison Monte Carlo results, source fastgrid2_performance_MC_summary.R, which creates summary tables.
+To analyze speed comparison Monte Carlo results, source fastgrid2_performance_MC_summary.R from an R prompt, which creates summary tables.

 To perform Monte Carlo studies, run submit.sh in a xxx distributed computing environment.
 It calls the call_sim.h file xxx. call_sim.h then runs run_sim.R with proper arguments.
 The Monte Carlo results are saved in files organized into subdirectories.

-To analyze Monte Carlo results, source read_sims.R, which creates summary tables.
+To analyze Monte Carlo results, source read_sims.R from an R prompt, which creates summary tables.

 The data_example.R file replicates the data analysis example.